 “Because you disobeyed, I now have to clean up your mess, which is going to take me 10 minutes, and I’m already running late.
 That means 10 minutes of your screen time is gone today.”

 Seems harmless, right?

-Here's how I would suggest you handle it.
+Here’s how I would suggest you could handle it.

-You say, "Do you see why I wanted you to wait for me?
-You aren't quite old enough to get your own milk, and because you disobeyed, this has happened.
-I can see how you might think that was helping mommy (pointing out that you're thinking the best of them), but your disobedience and impatience led to a mess."
+“Do you understand now why I wanted you to wait for me?
+You aren’t quite old enough to get your own milk, and because you didn’t listen, this has happened.
+I can see how you might think that was helping mommy (pointing out that you’re thinking the best of them), but your disobedience and impatience led to a mess.”

 Your child should quickly understand the correlation.
 You can then say,

 “What do you think we should do?”